-We address this issue with Conditional-$t^3$VAE \mbox{(C-$t^3$VAE)}, a conditional generative model that imposes a per-class Student's t-distribution prior over the joint latent-output space.
-This design ensures allocating an equal latent space volume per class, thereby mitigating majority class dominance, while the heavy tails of the Student's t-distribution more effectively capture intra-class variation.
-To enable class-balanced sampling, we introduce an equal-weight mixture of Student's t-distributions with analytically derived component variances.
-Together, these components enable balanced class-conditional generation and mitigate bias present in unconditional models.
-We summarize our main theoretical and empirical contributions in the following points : \begin{itemize} \item We propose the C-$t^3$VAE model with a training objective based on the $\gamma$-power divergence. \item We develop an equal-weight latent mixture sampling scheme with analytically derived optimal variance scaling for each component. \item We outperform relevant baselines in FID on SVHN-LT \cite{svhn}, \mbox{CIFAR100-LT} \cite{cifar100lt}, and CelebA \cite{celeba} under severe imbalance, and show via per-class evaluation that C-$t^3$VAE better avoids mode collapse, exceeding a conditional VAE in per class Recall and F1 while remaining competitive on Precision. \item We identify the imbalance ratio threshold $\rho \approx 3$, beyond which Gaussian priors become suboptimal, providing guidance for model selection on skewed datasets. \end{itemize}
+\begin{itemize} \item We propose the C-$t^3$VAE model with a training objective based on the $\gamma$-power divergence. \item We develop an equal-weight latent mixture sampling scheme with analytically derived optimal variance scaling for each component. \item We outperform relevant baselines in FID on SVHN-LT \citep{svhn}, \mbox{CIFAR100-LT} \citep{cifar100lt}, and CelebA \citep{celeba} under severe imbalance, and show via per-class evaluation that \mbox{C-$t^3$VAE} better avoids mode collapse, exceeding a Gaussian conditional VAE in per class Recall and F1 while remaining competitive on Precision. \item We empirically observe a transition regime around $\rho \approx 5$, beyond which Gaussian priors become suboptimal, providing guidance for model selection on skewed datasets. \end{itemize}